-EASTCOAST: The Most Underrated Guitar Brand?
+EASTCOAST: The Most Underrated Guitar Brand? (updated for September 2024)

-Published on 12 September 2023
+Published on 18 September 2024

 Beginner guitarists, lend me your ear!
 You want to learn to play the electric guitar, you’ve looked to your heroes and seen names like ‘Fender’ and ‘Gibson’ emblazoned on their instruments, so naturally you want the same.
-The trouble is, now that you’ve started looking into these guitar brands, you’ve also realised that pro guitars come with pro price tags and even the most affordable Fenders and Gibsons are perhaps outside the scope for a first instrument.
+The trouble is, now that you’ve started looking into these guitar brands, you’ve also realised that pro guitars come with pro price tags, and even the most affordable Fenders and Gibsons are perhaps outside the scope for a first instrument.

 This brings us to today’s blog subject.
 What is a good, affordable brand to learn on?
 Something that looks like those classics, that plays nicely and sounds good, but costs a fraction of the price?
 One brand to check out, in my opinion, is EastCoast.